Looking for your next adventure? It starts here!

 This morning we say our goodbyes.
 Checkout at the hotel is 10am.
 Women to make their own way to the airport or onward destination.

-Moderate to hard.
-This trip will require you to be hiking up to 4-7 hours on some days.
+Moderate to Challenging.
+This trip will appeal to women who want to push themselves a little further.
+The hikes will require you to be hiking up to 5-7 hours on some days.
 We walk at a slow and steady pace and ensure all women feel comfortable when carrying full packs and hiking longer distances.
 You will need a good level of fitness and general overall health.
-Please be prepared to walk in a variety of weather conditions such as rain or snow.
+Please be prepared to walk in a variety of weather conditions such as high winds, rain or snow.
 We suggest 2 -3 days of regular walking in your week to best prepare you for this trip and maximise your enjoyment.
 Please bring your hiking poles to support you if you have bad knees or hips.
-We strongly suggest you train with getting walks in before this trip.

 Tasmania TestimonialMeals excellent.
 Guide from Women Want Adventure and World Expeditions made the trip even better!
 The hiking was sensational.
 It honestly felt like being away with a group of friends rather than a tour.
 Overall impression of the Walls of Jerusalem? - Beyond exceptions, it was simply great.